Frequently Asked Questions

 Are There Any Breaks During the Day?

 Of course!
-The typical training day consists of short lectures lots of hands-on programming, individual as well as group projects, and of course plain old break time.
+The typical training day for our full-time bootcamp consists of short lectures lots of hands-on programming, individual as well as group projects, and of course plain old break time.
 In addition, expect study sessions, guest speakers and other activities to get away from the grind.

 Do I Need A Computer For Class?

 Yes, all students are responsible for securing a MacBook Pro to use in class for the duration of the program.
-Your MacBook Pro should be dual-core, 2.3 GHz with hardware virtualization with 8 GB RAM and minimum of 128 GB.
-256 GB of storage is recommended.
-Generally, a MacBook Pro that is a 2012 or later will work.
+Your MacBook Pro should have a minimum of 8 GB RAM (16 GB is recommended) with 256 GB storage at a minimum.
+Generally, a MacBook Pro that is 3 years old or newer will be fine.
+The M2 or M3 MacBook Air or later will also work.

 How Many People Will Be In a Class?